 CPU: 2.2GHz Intel Core i5-5200 | Graphics: Intel HD Graphics 5500 | RAM: 8GB | Screen: 13.3-inch, 1,920 x 1,080 FHD Radiance LED-backlit touchscreen | Storage: 256GB SSD

-The HP Spectre x360 comes easily as one of our most recommended 2-in-1 hybrid laptops.
-It's one of the best looking and most powerful hybrid notebooks out today, and the vibrantly bright display doesn't hurt either.
-Although it weighs nearly as much as a 13-inch MacBook Pro Retina, its dimensions put it more in line with a MacBook Air and the fully metal body is a nice touch too, even if it ends up making it a tad bit too heavy for prolonged tablet use.
+This beauty comes easily as one of our most recommended 2-in-1 laptops.
+It's one of the best looking and most powerful hybrid notebooks around, and the vibrant, bright display doesn't hurt either.
+Although it weighs nearly as much as a 13-inch Retina MacBook Pro, its dimensions put it more in line with a MacBook Air.
+Plus, the fully metal body is a nice touch, even if it ends up making it a bit too heavy for prolonged tablet use.
 Users who want even more power and the best screen possible should look to the new Skylake model with an OLED screen.

 Read the full review: HP Spectre x360